snewcomer/ember-power-select-mobile/README.md

 * `buttonText` - renders in the header to close out ember-power-select-mobile
 * `searchEnabled` - shows search box in header
 * `multiple` - render `power-select-multiple`

-For more information on using ember-cli, visit [http://ember-cli.com/](http://ember-cli.com/).